finopsfoundation/framework/_vendor-members/cloudsoft.md

 - FinOps Certified Service Provider

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
 product-overview: Services for success.
-Cloudsoft provide expert professional and managed services around cloud strategy, migration, modernisation, cost optimisation and much more.
+Cloudsoft provide expert professional and managed services around cloud strategy, migration, modernisation, cost optimisation, and much more.
 We recognise that cloud is not just an IT project, and cost optimisation is one piece of this puzzle.
-We work with you to solve both the technical challenges of adopting, migrating to and optimising your use of the Cloud and also to help your organisation embrace the benefits of agility, security and
+We work with you to solve both the technical challenges of adopting, migrating to and optimising your use of the Cloud and also to help your organisation embrace the benefits of agility, security, and more.

 product-video-url: